emory-libraries/avalon-terraform/README.md

     }
     ```
     * Note: You can have more than one variable file and pass the name on the command line to manage more than one stack.
+    * Note2: The terraform workspace is considered the environment
-1. Execute `terraform init  -reconfigure -backend-config=dev.tfbackend`.
+2. Execute `terraform init  -reconfigure -backend-config=dev.tfbackend`.

 ## Bringing up the stack